Blakstad, Agder

-Blakstad or Blakstad-Osedalen is a village which is also the administrative centre of the municipality of Froland in Agder county, Norway.
-It is located along the river Nidelva, about 10 km northwest of the town of Arendal (where many residents of Blakstad work and shop).
+Blakstad or Osedalen is the administrative centre of Froland Municipality in Agder county, Norway.
+The village is located along the river Nidelva, about 10 km northwest of the town of Arendal (where many residents of Blakstad work and shop).
 The small village of Froland lies about 3 km to the north, on the west side of the river, and that is where Froland Church is located.

 Originally, Blakstad was the village on the eastern shore of the river and the village of Osedalen was located on the western side of the river.
-Over the years, the two villages grew together and now form one large village.
-The 2.6 km2 village has a population (2019) of 3,241 and a population density of 1244 PD/km2.
+Over the years, the two villages grew together through conurbation and now form one large village.
+The 2.77 km2 village has a population (2025) of and a population density of 1245 PD/km2.

 The Arendalsbanen railway line, a branch of the Sørlandsbanen railway line stops at the Blakstad Station.
 The Norwegian County Road 420 and Norwegian County Road 408 also run through the village.